 What the Letters Mean

 SOOW decodes as: Service (hard service, 600V), OO (oil-resistant insulation and oil-resistant jacket), W (weather and water resistant, outdoor rated).
 It's the workhorse cord for tools, temporary power, pumps, compressors, and equipment connections.
 We stock SOOW alongside its junior variants (SJOOW at 300V).
+For the full family tree, see our portable cord letters guide.

 Choose SOOW When…